JimmyL76/LittleRISC-V/README.md

 Currently working on...
 - [ ] Synthesizing on Basys 3 FPGA
-- [ ] Adding a UART interface for serial communication and instruction loading
+- [ ] Writing UART interface for serial communication and instruction loading with Python

 Next in line...
 - [ ] Power optimization techniques, such as clock gating and dynamic voltage and frequency scaling